cloudmesh-community/sp20-516-252/chapter/ai-ibm-watson-machinelearning.md

    Learning-lb`.

 Now you should be directed to the Watson Machine Learning page like below:
-![Fig 4 - Watson Machine Learning Page [@machine-learning-page-2020-sp20-516
+![Fig 5 - Watson Machine Learning Page [@machine-learning-page-2020-sp20-516
 -252
 ]](image/machine-learning-page.png){#fig2:sp20-516-252-machine-learning-page
-} Fig. 3 Watson Machine Learning Page
+}

 We are using `Production Line Prediction` as sample data.
 Go to the bottom of the page to the `Sample Applications` part, and click `+` sign on `Product